10. In Love With Spring: My Novel Online

 “Lisbeth,” Dr. Kenney said, “this is not a death sentence.
 We have treatments.
 There have been lots of advances in this field.
-So we have every reason to hope you’ll be just fine.”
+So we have every reason to think you’ll be just fine.”

 Mom, holding Lisbeth tight, kissed her head over and over, trying not to break down in tears too.
 “Did you hear that, Lissie?
 You’re going to be just fine.”

-Dr. Kenney, who could not, of course, offer absolute assurance that Lisbeth would be fine, nodded encouragingly.
+Dr. Kenney added encouragingly.
 “Boston has the finest hospitals in the country.
 Maybe the world.”

 Lisbeth, who hadn’t heard a single word since leukemia, kept crying.
 She kept crying, and she could not stop.

-There was no way to tell the girls in a way that wasn’t terrifying, so Mom just sat them down and told them what Dr. Kenney said, emphasizing the high incidence of remission in kids with Lisbeth’s form of the illness.
+Mom sat them all down and told them what Dr. Kenney said, emphasizing the high incidence of remission in kids with Lisbeth’s form of the illness.
 She repeated the line about Boston having the finest hospitals in the country, and she outlined the treatment course.
-She showed them all the brochures about leukemia, about the chemotherapy Lisbeth would need.
+She showed them all the brochures about leukemia, about the chemotherapy which would begin immediately.

 “I’ll lose my hair,” Lisbeth whispered.

 “It’ll grow back,” Jules said.
 “You’re going to be just fine.”

 They all nodded.
 Just fine just fine just fine.